dgMello/machine-learning/projects/capstone/capstone_proposal_template.md

 ### Datasets and Inputs

 The datasets in this project are images of dogs and image labels with the dog name corresponding to each image.
 Each image will be jpeg & 256x256 pixels.
 Each image will be named after the dog breed the image is of.
 The images will be used to train the algorithm that will be used in the application.
 Images will also be used as inputs for the application itself.
-The image dataset is from the Stanford Dogs Dataset, http://vision.stanford.edu/aditya86/ImageNetDogs/.
+In a real world scenario an image dataset that could be use is the Stanford Dogs Dataset, http://vision.stanford.edu/aditya86/ImageNetDogs/.
+For the Dog Breed Classifier notebook, the datasets will be provided by Udacity.

 The input dataset of image labels will be a csv file.
 Each label will the dog breed name.
 The labels will be created using an algorithm to take the name of each image and have the ".jpg" removed from it.
 This dataset will only be used to create the algorithm for the application.
 Once the application is in production it will no longer use labels as an input.